Current COVID- 19 Guidelines

 For in-office appointments we are requesting the client come alone or with only their partner.
 During office appointments all individuals must be masked with a proper fitting mask that covers their mouth and nose.

-If the client or anyone in their household is ill with a contagious disease/infection, the appointment needs to be rescheduled or performed virtually.
+If the client or anyone in their household is ill with a contagious disease/infection, the appointment needs to be rescheduled and/or performed virtually.